A Russian court sentences WNBA star Brittney Griner to 9 years on drug charges

 The Biden administration, under public pressure to secure her release, has tried to negotiate with Russia to free her as well as another jailed American, Paul Whelan.
 Russia has said any potential deal — including a rumored prisoner swap that could see the U.S. release notorious Russian arms dealer Viktor Bout — would have to wait until after the court's verdict.

+In a statement released shortly after the verdict, President Biden called Griner's sentence "one more reminder of what the world already knew: Russia is wrongfully detaining Brittney."

+"It's unacceptable, and I call on Russia to release her immediately so she can be with her wife, loved ones, friends, and teammates," he added.
+"My administration will continue to work tirelessly and pursue every possible avenue to bring Brittney and Paul Whelan home safely as soon as possible."

-Earlier on Thursday, as the two sides delivered closing remarks, the prosecution had requested a sentence of 9 years and 6 months in a prison colony.
-Griner's defense attorney called for her to be acquitted, or for the court to show leniency in any punishment she's given.
+Earlier on Thursday, as the two sides delivered closing remarks, Griner's defense attorney called for her to be acquitted, or for the court to show leniency in any punishment she's given.
 The 31-year-old also spoke on her own behalf.

 "I made an honest mistake and I hope that in your ruling that it doesn't end my life here," Griner said.